 The Torres Strait Prawn Fishery Management Plan 2009 has recently made a number of amendments, which came into effect on 16 February 2017.
-Details of the amendments can be found here.

 About the Torres Strait Prawn Fishery

 The Torres Strait Prawn Fishery (TSPF) is a multi-species prawn fishery (Endeavour, tiger and king prawns) that operates in the eastern part of the Torres Strait.

 Brown Tiger prawn (Penaeus esculentus) and the Blue Endeavour prawn (Metapenaeus endeavouri) are the key target species.
 The Red Spot King prawn (Melicertus longistylus) is essentially a by-product species.

 Prawn harvesting occurs at night, primarily using the otter trawl (quad) method which involves towing four trawl nets behind a boat.
 The TSPF has restrictions on the type of gear and boat that can be used during fishing.